What is a Texas Veterans Organization Solicitation Bond?

 - If the Veterans Organization Solicitor solicits in six or more counties, the bond amount is $25,000.

 Your bond premium will depend on various factors as well.
-Those who have excellent credit score may qualify for a bond premium of only 1%!
+Those who have excellent credit scores may qualify for a bond premium of only 1%!

 To find out what you need to pay, get your FREE quote today!